sympa-community/gpldoc/man/mod2html.1.md

 Until Sympa release 3.4.3.1, HTML view of moderated messages was created by wwsympa.fcgi, when needed.
-It is now created by sympa.pl when the message is received.
+It is now created by sympa\_msg.pl daemon when the message is received.

 This script will create all missing HTML files.